philips-forks/ml-project-template-philips/README.md

 * In Linux shell: `./docker_run.sh /path/to/data/folder`
 * In Windows PowerShell: `.\docker_run.ps1 "D:\Path\To\Data Folder"`

+  * Jupyter Lab is now available at `localhost:8888/lab`
+  * Jupyter Notebook is available at `localhost:8888/tree`
+  * You can [attach](https://code.visualstudio.com/docs/remote/containers) VSCode to a running container
-Inside the container data folder will be available at `/ws`
+  * Inside the container `/path/to/data/folder` will be available at `/ws`

 ## Project structure and philosophy behind